-The most important part of getting settled in the USA is becoming a member of your host family.
-As soon as your local American Councils office provides you with your host family's contact information, contact them!
+The most important part of getting settled in the U.S. is becoming a member of your host family.
+As soon as your local YES office provides you with your host family's contact information, contact them!
 They have invited you to be a member of their family for the year, not a guest.
 That means you need to learn how they work and live together so that you can fit in.
-Host families are of different races and ethnic origins.
-They have different lifestyles based on such factors as education, salary, geography, and religion.
+Every host family is different and unique.
+They have different lifestyles based on such factors as education, age, salary, geography, and religion.
 Some families will have children, others will not.
 What they will have in common is an eagerness to welcome you into their home and to share their lives with you.
 Your experience in America will depend on your efforts to learn about and understand all kinds of American lifestyles.
-It is one of the most important parts of the FLEX program.
+It is one of the most important parts of the YES program.

 Exchange students usually live with a family in a suburb of a larger city or in a small town or rural area.
 Since maps often list only larger cities, when you receive your host family's address, you may not find the name of the suburb, town, or city on maps of the United States.
+Families who live in smaller towns and rural areas usually have single-family homes and are thus more likely to host exchange students than those living in big cities, where the cost of living is higher.
+In most

-Families who live in smaller towns and rural areas usually have singlefamily homes and are thus more likely to host exchange students than those living in big cities, where the cost of living is higher.
-In most American homes, there are several bedrooms; one for the parents and one or more for individual children or for siblings to share.
+American homes, there are several bedrooms: one for the parents, and one or more for individual children or for siblings to share.